Tutelo language

 Nikonha, the last fluent speaker in Tutelo country, died in 1871 at age 106.
 The year before, he had managed to impart about 100 words of vocabulary to the ethnologist Horatio Hale, who had visited him at the Six Nations Reserve.

-In 1753 the Tutelo had joined the Iroquois confederacy under the sponsorship of the Cayuga.
-Descendants living at Grand River spoke Tutelo well into the twentieth century, when it was recorded by Hale and other scholars including J. N. B. Hewitt, James Owen Dorsey, Leo J. Frachtenberg, Edward Sapir, Frank Speck, and Marianne Mithun.
+Descendants living at Grand River Reserve in Ontario spoke Tutelo well into the 20th century.
+Linguists including Horatio Hale, J. N. B. Hewitt, James Owen Dorsey, Leo J. Frachtenberg, Edward Sapir, Frank Speck, and Marianne Mithun recorded the language.
 The last active speakers, a mother and daughter, died in a house fire shortly before Mithun's visit in 1982.
-The last native speaker, Albert Green, died some time after that.
+The last native speaker, Albert Green, died sometime after that.